redhat-developer/odo/website/docs/using-odo/create-component.md

 cd odo-quickstart
 ```

 Next, create a project <!-- add link to project command reference here --> on the Kubernetes cluster in which we will be creating our component.
-This to keep our Kubernetes cluster clean of the tasks we perform (this step is optional):
+This is to keep our Kubernetes cluster clean of the tasks we perform (this step is optional):
 ```shell
 odo project create myproject
 ```